microshare/microshare.github.io/docs/2/admin/admin-management/ms-admin.md

 Robots are used on Microshare® to automate tasks.
 For example: to trigger an action when a particular event occurs or send an email alert when a temperature in a room is exceeded.

-To do this, you just need to link a robot to a data stream from a cluster device.
+To do this, you just need to link a robot to a data stream from a device cluster.
 People accessing the identity according to the rights you have given them with the sharing rules will be able to create their own robots on the data streams you share with them if they wish.
 But it is still advisable to have the general robots on the ms_admin account.
 This way you can simply make the email alerts be received by other users from one and the same robot.
 <br>